saravanan574/attendance/README.md

 ### ‎Deploy the website in the render I given the link in the description you can verify it and you can use as a application after install the site in your device.‎

----

-## Deploy website in the render I given the link in the description you can verify it and you can also used as a application after install the site in your device

-© 2025 Student Attendance Management System